wp-plugins/news-headline-ticker/readme.txt

 The plugin is designed for online news website.
 "News Headline Ticker" is a free wordpress plugin.
 Any developer can change Or modify this plugin without author permission.

-View live demo & support page of this plugin [http://www.e2soft.com/blog/news-headline-ticker/](http://www.e2soft.com/blog/news-headline-ticker/).
+View live demo & support page of [News Headline Ticker](http://www.e2soft.com/blog/news-headline-ticker/).

 = Usage =